Home » Course » Soup_Stew » Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

 Ingredients for Xiang Gu Ji Tang {Chicken Soup with Shiitake}

-• Wash and rinse baby bok choy well, trim the bottom and cut vertically in half.
+• Wash and rinse baby bok choy well, trim off the root end, then slice each head vertically in half. a

 baby bok choy claened and split in half vertically on a plate